Nibor808/go-starter/README.md

 ## Go Starter
-a starter setup for a REST api in golang
+a starter setup for a REST api in golang and mongodb

 ### Set up a Sendgrid account for sending email
 [Sendgrid](https://sendgrid.com/)